orangethefish/HOMEBASE_coding_test/Readme.md

-#This is a coding test for an Software Engineer Intern position at a HOMEBASE.
+# This is a coding test for an Software Engineer Intern position at a HOMEBASE.

-#Task 1
+1. Task 1
-## To run the code simply run the following command :
+    1. To run the code simply run the following command :
-    [python task1.py]
+    'python task1.py'